Unit 5: Telemedicine Services

 The following guidelines apply when using telemedicine technology to issue prescriptions to Highmark members:

-• Prior to issuing a prescription, all relevant information that shows that a provider-patient relationship has been established (e.g., patient demographic information, chief complaint, history of present illness, allergies, medications, past medical/surgical/family history, social history, etc.) must be documented and maintained in the member’s medical record as required with in-person diagnosis and treatment services.
+• Prior to issuing a prescription, all relevant information that shows that a provider-patient relationship has been established (e.g., patient demographic information, chief complaint, history of present illness, allergies, medications, past medical and surgical history, family and social history, etc.) must be documented and maintained in the member’s medical record as required with in-person diagnosis and treatment services.

 • If state law requires an in-person examination prior to the delivery of telemedicine services, the in-person services must be concluded and documented in the member’s medical record prior to the initiation of any related telehealth visits and issuance of prescriptions.